Agu303/openLayup/README.md

 ## Overview

-**openLayup** is an open-source, GUI-based structural simulation tool for aerospace structures.
+**openLayup** is an open-source, GUI-based structural simulation tool for rocketry structural components.
 The software estimates key mechanical metrics such as stress, strain, and factor of safety based on material properties, ply layup configurations, and component geometries.
-It applies **Classical Laminate Theory (CLT)** and the **Tsai-Wu failure criterion**, enabling laminate-level failure-mode analysis across various aerospace components.
+It applies multiple failure methods, enabling laminate-level failure-mode analysis across various aerostructural components.
+This is aimed to be a specialized tool bridging the gap between simplified analysis and full-scale FEA for composite rocket structures.

 > _Note: openLayup is inspired by [openMotor](https://github.com/reilleya/openMotor), an open-source internal ballistics simulator for solid rocket motors.
 It follows a similar philosophy of enabling experimental, iterative workflows for engineers and designers._